 Significant Rogue River rapids

-The Rogue River section from Grave Creek to Foster Bar has continuous Class II to Class IV rapids, but they come at a pool-and-drop pace so you have time to recover and gather your wits for the next round.
+The Rogue River section from Grave Creek to Foster Bar has Class II to Class IV rapids, but they come at a pool-and-drop pace so you have time to recover and gather your wits for the next round.
 Many of the Class II drops are primarily read-and-run S-curves but in higher water the big waves can surprise any boater.
 The three most notorious features—Rainie Falls, Mule Creek Canyon, and Blossom Bar—are each tricky in their own way and deserve study through scouting on site or video research before the trip.

 Rainie Falls